| |

 What is RAYON?

-Rayon was the first manufactured fiber developed and made from wood or cotton pulp and was first known as artificial silk.
 The Swiss chemist, Georges Audemars invented the first crude artificial silk around 1855, by dipping a needle into liquid mulberry bark pulp and gummy rubber to make threads.
 The method was too slow to be practical.

 In 1884, a French chemist, Hilaire de Charbonnet, Comte de Chardonnay, patented an artificial silk that was a cellulose-based fabric known as Chardonnay silk.
 It was pretty but it was very flammable, it was removed from the market.